couchbaselabs/pydcp/README.md

  -s all  - Run all tests
  -s upr  - Run all upr related tests
  -s mcd  - Run all memcached related tests

+Some unit tests can only be run against certain server types.
+To specify your server type use the flag below

+(None)   - Couchbase Server
+ -r cb   - Couchbase Server
+ -r dev  - Couchbase Dev Server (cluster_run)
+ -r mcd  - Memcached with ep-engine